by Jon Salz

 or ntime::msecs(n)

-or ntime::usecs(n)
+or ntime::usecs(n).

-objects can also be added and subtracted to each other,
+ntime objects can also be added and subtracted to each other,

 and multiplied and divided by scalars.

-, a ptr<T>
+T, a ptr<T>

-is a reference-counted pointer of type T
+is a reference-counted pointer of type T. An object

-is automatically deleted once the last ptr
+is automatically deleted once the last ptr to it is

 destructed.

-s are threadsafe, by the way.
+ptrs are threadsafe, by the way.

-read
+read or write:

 NMSTL provides abstractions over the memory-address/length tuple:ssize_t read(int fd, void *mem, size_t length); ssize_t read(int fd, const void *mem, size_t length);

-is a data buffer that you can read from
+constbuf is a data buffer that you can read from

 but not write to (i.e., it's immutable).
 It is basically a const

-memory address plus a length.
+void* memory address plus a length.

-is a data buffer that you can both read
+databuf is a data buffer that you can both read

 from and write to (i.e., it's mutable).
 It is basically a

-memory address plus a length, plus a maximum
+void* memory address plus a length, plus a maximum

 length to which the buffer can grow.

-is a reference-counted data buffer that you
+dynbuf is a reference-counted data buffer that you

 can both read from and write to.
 The buffer is automatically deallocated

-pointing to it is deleted.
+when the last dynbuf pointing to it is deleted.

-class defined by
+iohandle class defined by

-is a reference-counted file descriptor;
+NMSTL.
+An iohandle is a reference-counted file descriptor;

 the descriptor is automatically closed when the last iohandle